OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Note: a more detailed list of Enthought's Traits is given in their `documentation`__.
 These are also available for use as Public Variables in the framework, though no examples are presented here for some of the more esoteric ones.
-If you need to use one, remember that *iotype* and *desc* should be added to the arguements when one of these is instantiated.
-The Traits use \*\*metadata to store these user-definied attributes.
+If you need to use one, remember that *iotype* and *desc* should be added to the arguments when one of these is instantiated.
+The Traits use \*\*metadata to store these user-defined attributes.

 .. __: http://code.enthought.com/projects/traits/docs/html/traits_user_manual/defining.html?highlight=cbool#other-predefined-traits